-Applicants wishing to make a complaint or raise a concern about the application process should do so via the head of student recruitment, applications and careers.
+Applicants wishing to make a complaint or raise a concern about the application process should do so via the Head of Student Recruitment, Careers and Customer service.
 If the complaint remains unresolved, then this can be followed up the quality team using the formal complaints process.

 All complaints regarding the applications process, or requests for information must be made within the same academic year of the application.